[Image description: The Ray family, a young family with two small children, jumping and dancing on a large bed together.]

 You believe in freedom of religion, and respect the rights of people of faith even when these practices and values differ from your own.

-You believe in equal rights, safety, and dignity for all women and non-binary people – including people of color, trans folks, parents and non-parents, and sex workers.
+You believe in equal rights, safety, and dignity for all women and gender fluid/nonbinary people – including people of color, trans folks, parents and non-parents, and sex workers.

 You believe it is our duty to fix climate change and care for the planet we all share.